ZRaup/Zachary-Raup/MySQL_port.md

     The query results provide a clear picture of regional engagement, allowing for targeted geographical analysis.
 This can be useful for identifying potential markets for expansion and understanding regional behavior patterns.

-    Recommendation: Use these insights to identify underrepresented regions that may benefit from increased outreach efforts.
+    Recommendation: Use this awareness  to identify underrepresented regions that may benefit from increased outreach efforts.
 Develop strategies to engage users in states with lower participation rates by addressing potential barriers and promoting the benefits of the Dognition program.

-Utilizing these insights from the top 5 states with the highest number of Dognition users, Dognition can enhance user engagement strategies to improve user experience and drive higher participation rates in these key regions.
+Utilizing these findings from the top 5 states with the highest number of Dognition users, Dognition can enhance user engagement strategies to improve user experience and drive higher participation rates in these key regions.
 Regular analysis of participation trends in these states allows for targeted marketing efforts, timely reminders, and region-specific initiatives, ultimately fostering a more active and engaged community of users in these high-participation areas.

 ```python